 What about Anonymous Email

-If you want an email service that’s going to handle encrypted messages for your Gmail, Virtru is one of the better.
-There are also other tools to encrypt web-based email, FlowCrypt and Mailvelope are browser extensions, that will secure Gmail, Outlook.com, and Yahoo Mail.
+If you want an email service that will handle encrypted messages for your Gmail, Virtru is one of the better ones.
+There are also other tools to encrypt web-based email, FlowCrypt and Mailvelope are browser extensions that will secure Gmail, Outlook.com, and Yahoo Mail.

 SPAM is a killer, how to protect

-Never, EVER clicking on a link in a spam message, or even opening a spam email-the best way to avoid spam is to never let them get your address.
-It’s almost impossible, but there are methods to mitigate.
+Never, EVER click on a link in a spam message or even open a spam email-the best way to avoid spam is to never let them get your address.
+It’s almost impossible, but there are methods to mitigate it.

 Number one is to utilize an alias or dummy email, which can be used with any service that requires an email address.
-You might be able to set one up if you own your own domain name.
-In G Suite, for example, you have your primary address, like [email protected], but there’s the option to use [email protected] as an alias for online sign-ups, messages to which can be forwarded to the main address.
-When spam begins to collect, change or kill that second address; there can be up to 30 aliases per individual.
-Gmail is a little more straightforward: to make an alias, you append something to the user name.
-Turn [email protected] into [email protected] Once the alias in question accumulates spam, filter it right into the trash.
+You might be able to set one up if you own your domain name.
+In G Suite, for example, you have your primary address, like [email protected], but there’s the option to use [email protected] as an alias for online sign-ups, messages which can be forwarded to the main address.
+When spam begins to collect, change or kill that second address, there can be up to 30 aliases per individual.
+Gmail is a little more straightforward: you append something to the user name to make an alias.
+Turn [email protected] into [email protected].
+Once the alias accumulates spam, filter it right into the trash.